Dick's Sporting Goods

-Dick's Sporting Goods, Inc. (stylized as "DICK'S Sporting Goods") is an American sporting goods retail company, based in Coraopolis, Pennsylvania.
-The company was established by Richard "Dick" Stack in 1948, and has approximately 854 stores and 50,100 employees.
-Dick's is America's largest sporting goods retailer, and it is listed on the Fortune 500.
+Dick's Sporting Goods, Inc. (stylized as DICK'S Sporting Goods) is an American chain of sporting goods stores founded in 1948 by Richard "Dick" Stack.
+It is the largest sporting goods retailer in the United States and is listed on the Fortune 500.

 Company overview

-Dick's is the largest sporting goods retail company in the United States, with approximately 854 stores, as of 2020.
-The public company is based in Coraopolis, Pennsylvania, outside Pittsburgh, and has approximately 50,100 employees, as of March 2020.
-The company's subsidiaries include Field & Stream, Golf Galaxy, and Public Lands, and, previously, Chelsea Collective and True Runner.
-In 2017, there were 690 Dick's stores, close to 100 Golf Galaxy locations, and approximately 30 Field & Stream stores.
-The company launched Team Sports HQ, a collection of digital products, following the acquisitions of Affinity Sports, Blue Sombrero, and GameChanger.
+Dick's is the largest sporting goods retail company in the United States, with over 800 stores as of 2023.
+The public company is based in Findlay Township, Pennsylvania, outside Pittsburgh, and has approximately 53,000 employees as of August 2023.
+The company's subsidiaries include Golf Galaxy, Public Lands, and House of Sport.
+In 2017, there were 690 Dick's stores and close to 100 Golf Galaxy locations.
+The company acquired Affinity Sports, Blue Sombrero, and GameChanger.